-Each dot in the chart below was a member of the House of Representatives in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Dickinson is shown as a purple triangle. (analysis methodology)
+Dickinson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Dickinson was the primary sponsor of 5 bills that were enacted:

 - H.R.
 1781 (96th): A bill to amend title 5, United States Code, to provide that civilian air traffic controllers of the Department of Defense shall be treated the same as ...

 - H.R.
 3002 (96th): Meat Import Act of 1979

 - H.R.
 13692 (95th): A bill granting the consent of Congress to the Historic Chattahoochee Compact between the States of Alabama and Georgia.

 - H.R.
 13964 (94th): A bill for the relief of Jeanette Green, as mother of the minor child, Ricky Baker, deceased, and as widow and administratrix of the estate of Enoch ...

 - H.R.
 9075 (93rd): An Act to authorize the disposition of certain office equipment and furnishings, and for other purposes.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Dickinson sponsored bills primarily in these issue areas: